isabella232/data-workbench.en-1/help/home/c-undst-pg-tag/c-acq-ext-msmt/c-trk-lnk-clicks.md

 ---
 description: Steps used to facilitate the collection of Link Clicks through the use of the Reference Page Tag.
-seo-description: Steps used to facilitate the collection of Link Clicks through the use of the Reference Page Tag.
-seo-title: Tracking Link Clicks
 solution: Analytics
 title: Tracking Link Clicks
 topic: Data workbench